logoSouthwest Environmental Limited

 Lifetime Homes Design Criteria

-Below are described the key elements of the life time homes criteria.
-They are brief description of the minimum required criteria to meet the standard, further information can be found at the Lifetime Homes Website.
+Below are described the key elements of the Lifetime Homes criteria.
+They are brief descriptions of the minimum required criteria to meet the standard.

 Where a dwelling has car parking within its individual plot (or title) boundary, at least one parking space length should be capable of enlargement to achieve a minimum width of 3300mm.